 Dental Problems in Dogs

-Dental Problems in Dogs range from bad breath to tooth loss.
-Over time plaque will build up on the teeth and eventually turn into tartar.
-Regular brushing and the use of dental chews can go a long way to your dog’s oral health.
+Dental problems in dogs range from plaque and tartar to tooth loss and gum decay.
+Regardless of how well you take care of your dog’s teeth, it’s inevitable over time that plaque will build up and eventually turn into tartar.
+Regular brushing and the use of dental chews can go a long way to extending your dog’s oral health.
 It is also recommended that your dog undergo a thorough teeth-cleaning procedure every one to two years.
-As with most health issues, prevention is the best option!
+And it goes without saying, as with most health issues, prevention is the best option!

 Your vet should examine your dog’s teeth during every regularly scheduled veterinary exam.
-The most important thing to do is address dental problems as soon as they are detected, no matter how minor.
+Usually once a year and perhaps twice a year for older dogs The most important thing to do is address dental problems as soon as they are detected, no matter how minor.
 In most cases dental problems in dogs are the result of an accident.
 In more serious cases surgery may be required to repair or replace fixed teeth.